Endoscopy is a way of looking inside the body. Endoscopy is often done with a tube put into the body that the doctor can use to look inside.

 - If you have had abdominal surgery or any problems with your bowel.

-On the day of the test, go to the doctor's office wearing loose fitting, two-piece clothing.
+On the day of the test, go to the provider's office wearing loose fitting, two-piece clothing.

 While the capsule is in your body you should not have an MRI.